Repairing things isn’t always easy – especially with electricals and electronics!

 Join Right to Repair (Europe)

-A coalition of European organisations pushing for system change around repair.
-Calling for good design, fair access and informed consumers.
-Learn about changes that have come into effect in 2021, but we still need to go further, so find out more, sign up for updates and spread the word.
+European Right to Repair Campaign is a coalition of European organisations pushing for system change around repair.
+They are calling for good design, fair access and informed consumers.
+Visit their site for the latest news from across Europe and the EU, sign up for updates and spread the word.
 Your group can also join the Campaign.

 Local Climate Emergency Actions